sEbi3/UnitedCallouts/README.md

 - Different endings and possibilities.
 - In this pack are currently 24 callouts for LSPDFR.
 (See the callouts below)
 - Hotkeys for dialogs and force your current callout to end.
-(Have a look into the .ini to change them) ○ "Y" for speaking to a suspect.
+(Have a look into the .ini to change them)
+<br>  ○ "Y" for speaking to a suspect.
-  ○ "END" to force a callout to end.
+<br>  ○ "END" to force a callout to end.
 - Version checker to let you know, if there is a new version out for UC and LSPDFR.
 - Several locations for each callout.
 - You can enable/disable the callouts you want in the .ini .